Head of state: Appointment

-By fiction or fiat

-Power can come from force, but formal legitimacy is often established, even if only by fictitious claims of continuity (e.g., a forged claim of descent from a previous dynasty).
-There have been cases of sovereignty granted by deliberate act, even when accompanied by orders of succession (as may be the case in a dynastic split).
-Such grants of sovereignty are usually forced, as is common with self-determination granted after nationalist revolts.
-This occurred with the last Attalid king of Hellenistic Pergamon, who by testament left his realm to Rome to avoid a disastrous conquest.

-By divine appointment

-Under a theocracy, perceived divine status translated into earthly authority under divine law.
-This can take the form of supreme divine authority above the state's, granting a tool for political influence to a priesthood.
-In this way, the Amun priesthood reversed the reforms of Pharaoh Akhenaten after his death.
-The division of theocratic power can be disputed, as happened between the Pope and Holy Roman Emperor in the investiture conflict when the temporal power sought to control key clergy nominations in order to guarantee popular support, and thereby his own legitimacy, by incorporating the formal ceremony of unction during coronation.

-By social contract

-The notion of a social contract holds that the nation—either the whole people or the electorate—gives a mandate, through acclamation or election.

 By constitution

 Individual heads of state may acquire their position by virtue of a constitution, typically as a transitional measure as part of establishing the new form of government that the constitution decrees: For example, transitional provision 1 of the Constitution of Italy states that once the constitution enters into force, the Provisional Head of State would automatically become President of Italy under it.
 An extreme example of this approach is Seychelles, where the 1976 Independence Constitution's Article 31 stated that James Mancham would be the first President of Seychelles by name, rather than by the fact he was the prime minister of colonial Seychelles immediately before independence.